skyflowapi/skyflow-android/README.md

 val options = Skyflow.CollectElementOptions(required: true)

-//Create a Collect Element from the Collect Container val skyflowElement = container.create(input, options)
+//Create a Collect Element from the Collect Container val skyflowElement = container.create(context:Context,input, options)

 //Can interact with this object as a normal UIView Object and add to View